bolive2/startup/README.md

 use the database.js file to make functions to for adding to the database use those functions when adding through the api

+##Final
+cookies allow server to store data on the client Language is not a standard HTTP header; Host, Content-type, cookie are you can use fetch in front and back end code
+JSX can't combine all CSS, HTML, and Javascript; it can inject your html into your Javascript, to componentize your html, and allow for composability of your html
+Linux deamon can't fork other processes; it can start when your computer is rebooted, executes independent of a user, and pm2 is an example of a deamon
+React.useEffect(() -> updateX(D), [v]);
+this runs updateX everytime v is changed and intially. empty bracket is when first creates bracket, no bracket always call when anything changes Port 80 is reserved for HTTP
+SSH 22
+HTTPS 443
+HTTP status codes in 300 range are for content redirects or caching client error are 400 and server errors are 500 and 100 information "NPM install ws" does not add template code for websockets to your javascript it does add a dependency to your package.json file, add the websocket source code to the node_modules directory, and locks the version of the websocket package for your application